Massimo Lollini, Le muse, le maschere e il sublime. G.B. Vico e la poesia nell’età della “ragione spiegata”. Napoli: Guida, 1994.

 Vincenzo Consolo is counted by many critics among the most significant voices in contemporary world literature.
 This volume makes available for the first in English an edited and annotated volume of Consolo’s short stories, essays, and other writings about the diverse cultures and histories of Sicily and the Mediterranean basin.

 Massimo Lollini (Ed.), L’autobiografia nell’epoca dell’impersonale.
 Bologna: Il Mulino, “Intersezioni” (December 2007).

 This collection of essays shows how autobiography in the age of the impersonal is characterized by the proliferation of the narrative persons.
-Autobiography in our time becomes theoretically and practically aware that the psychological self and the first person are no longer able to come to terms with the complexity of the autobiographical subject.
-In the introduction Lollini holds that the proliferation of the narratives persons, the emergence of the other within autobiographical discourse and the search for a neutral narrative in the third person are phenomena confirming the difficulty and the new problematic nature of the narrative identity.
+Autobiography in our time becomes theoretically and practically aware that the psychological self and the first person can no longer come to terms with the complexity of the autobiographical subject.
+In the introduction, Lollini holds that the proliferation of the narratives persons, the emergence of the other within the autobiographical discourse, and the search for a neutral narrative in the third person are phenomena confirming the difficulty and the new problematic nature of the narrative identity.

 Massimo Lollini (Ed).
 Humanisms, Posthumanisms and Neohumanisms, “Annali d’Italianistica” (2008).